Online Course on the beliefs, mythology, and folklore of real fairies - with Morgan Daimler

 - -- Approx 5 hours BONUS Content!

-Morgan Daimler is a blogger, poet, author, teacher of esoteric subjects, witch, and priest of Na Daoine Maithe.
-Morgan is a prolific pagan writer, having published more than a dozen books under Moon Books alone, and they're one of the world's foremost experts on all things Fairy.
-Morgan lives in Connecticut, USA.
+Morgan Daimler is an author, teacher of esoteric subjects, witch, and priest of Na Daoine Maithe.
+A prolific pagan writer, Morgan has published more than three dozen books, both fiction and nonfiction, and presented workshops on fairies at various events and conferences.
 Find them on Patreon at - https://www.patreon.com/morgandaimler

 StartWhat is Celtic Paganism?
 (32:08)